localstack-samples/sample-cdk-ecs-elb/README.md

   ## Getting Started 🏁

 This guide assumes that you have cloned the repository and are in the project root directory.
 The following steps will guide you through the process of building, deploying, and running the sample application both locally and on AWS.
+We have a [sample application](https://github.com/localstack-samples/sample-cdk-ecs-elb/tree/main/src) that listens on port `3000` and returns a JSON response.

 ### Prerequisites 🧰